byu-is-566/is-566-11-final-project-instuctions/milestone-2-instructions.md

 The flow should use Prefect 2.0 tasks and flows, connect to Snowflake using environment variables from `.env`, and be deployable via the Docker Compose services already defined in `compose.yml`.
 Note also that the API has an `/agent-docs` endpoint that returns a markdown document designed to be pasted directly into an AI agent's context.

 > [!TIP]
 > Don't rush this.
 A well-written PRD saves you time later.
 Spend 20-30 minutes thinking through the acceptance criteria and edge cases.
 You can use an agent to help you brainstorm about things you aren't thinking of, ask it to interview you to exlore the use case, and otherwise build out a full, comprehensive plan for this component of the system.
-Make sure that the PRD accounts for the API structure and interaction pattern, that it specifies where it should be adding code, that it is going to be running inside of the docker compose environment, and everything else relevant to this development task.
+Make sure that the PRD accounts for the API structure and interaction pattern, that it specifies where it should be adding code, that it is going to be running inside of the docker compose environment using variables from the `.env` file, and everything else relevant to this development task.

 ---